serkannpolatt/softforfinance/README.md

 - **Indicator explanations:** The application provides explanations and descriptions for each technical indicator to help users understand their significance and interpretation.

+## Table of Contents

+1. **Data Retrieval and Preprocessing**: In this section, we retrieve historical stock price data using the `yfinance` library, preprocess the data, and extract relevant features such as Open, Close, High, Low prices, and trading volume.

+2. **Data Visualization**: We visualize the historical stock price data using Matplotlib.
+This includes plotting open and close prices, moving averages, Bollinger Bands, and other technical indicators.

+3. **Machine Learning Models**:
+   - **Linear Regression**: We implement a Linear Regression model to predict stock prices based on historical data.
+   - **LSTM Model**: We create a Long Short-Term Memory (LSTM) model for time series prediction.
+   - **Transformer Model**: We build a Transformer model for stock price prediction using the Transformer architecture.

+4. **Model Evaluation and Comparison**: We evaluate the performance of the different models using metrics such as Mean Squared Error (MSE) and visualize the predictions.

+5. **Volatility Analysis**: We calculate and analyze the volatility of the stock prices.

+6. **Trading Signals**: We generate buy and sell signals based on moving average crossovers.

+7. **Future Price Prediction**: We use the trained models to make future price predictions and visualize the forecasted prices.

+8. **Noise Simulation**: We add noise to the predicted prices to simulate more realistic scenarios.

 ### Usage
 To use the stock analyzer application: